 1. Know the difference between an emotion/feeling and a thought.
 Emotions and feelings involve a physical sensation in your body.
 Thoughts happen in your head (we use them to explain or avoid our feelings).
 Often this happens unconsciously because we aren’t able to process the events we are experiencing.

-2. Understand that emotional feelings stay in your body if they aren’t expressed.
-That sentence is so unfamiliar that it's worth repeating.
-Emotions and feelings stay in your body unconsciously if they aren’t expressed.
+2. Know that feelings get stuck in your body if they aren’t expressed.
 This can be a big issue.
 Why?
-Because if the associated mental meaning created to avoid feeling the emotion is a distorted one (that person treated me badly and so I must deserve to be treated badly) is left unsaid and misunderstood it can become embedded and go on to hijack our future responses to all life's events that feel similar, limiting the actions you take going forward.
+Because if the thought (and meaning) you created to avoid the feeling is distorted (that person treated me badly so I must deserve to be treated badly).
+It becomes stuck and hijacks our future responses to life's events that feel similar.

-4. Learn to notice and name your feelings by writing them down.
+3. Begin to notice and name your feelings more regularly.

-The more you become aware of what you are feeling and what those feelings are trying to tell you, the better you’ll get to know your self and the easier navigating life will become.
-You might feel a bit emotional at first, but this feeling should pass.
+Ultimately, the more you express your feelings the better you’ll get to know yourself - and the easier navigating life will become.
+You might feel a bit emotional at first, but this should pass.
 If it doesn’t, stop writing and talk to a friend, family member or get in touch with a professional for support.

-To release mental and emotional stress and grow your self awareness, therapeutic writing can be a powerful tool.
-Give it a try, you may be surprised by the results.
+To release psychological stress and grow your self awareness - therapeutic writing can be a powerful tool.